UltraStar-Deluxe/USDX/game/languages/readme.txt

 SONG_MENU_NAME_PARTY_JOKER=take Joker

-#Texts of the jumpto Window
+#Texts of the jump to window
 SONG_JUMPTO_DESC=Jump to Song
 SONG_JUMPTO_TYPE_DESC=Search for:
 SONG_JUMPTO_TYPE1=All